Cognia accreditation badge

 2. Choose a curriculum

-The Cambridge International curriculum is the natural choice for Mauritius given its alignment with the national system.
-CambriLearn offers Cambridge* International GCSEs and A-Levels, Pearson Edexcel, and the US K-12 programme.
+The International British Curriculum is the natural choice for Mauritius given its alignment with the national system.
+CambriLearn offers the International British Curriculum* (International GCSE and A Level), Pearson Edexcel, and the US K-12 programme.
 The school provides the curriculum, teaching, materials and assessment.

 3. Plan for examinations

-Mauritius has a well-established network of Cambridge exam centres through the MES.
-CambriLearn students sit Cambridge* and Pearson Edexcel examinations at registered centres on the island.
+Mauritius has a well-established network of examination centres through the MES.
+CambriLearn students sit International British Curriculum* and Pearson Edexcel examinations at registered centres on the island.
 US curriculum students earn their diploma through CambriLearn's Cognia-accredited programme without a separate exam sitting.

 4. Set up for learning